GetUSB.info Logo

 3. Corrupt USB Flash Drive

-• Subsequently, in the “Command Prompt”, type chkdsk e: /r /f where “e” is the drive letter of your USB and press “Enter”.
+• Type chkdsk e: /r /f (replace “e” with your USB drive letter) and press Enter.

 4. Faulty Device Drivers